MattNolanLab/Ramp_analysis/Integrated_ramp_analysis/documentation/User_guide_for_running_analysis.md

 ## Preconditions to running RampAnalysis
-1. All Open Ephys recordings in virtual reality have been sorted as described : https://github.com/MattNolanLab/in_vivo_ephys_openephys/blob/master/documentation/user_guide_for_running_analyss.md
+1. All Open Ephys recordings in virtual reality have been sorted as described : https://github.com/MattNolanLab/in_vivo_ephys_openephys/blob/master/documentation/user_guide_for_running_analysis.md
 2. The postsorting analysis for processing spatial firing outputs the following columns : ‘spike_rates_on_trials_smoothed’, ‘spike_rates_in_time’ *note these are necessary for the RampAnalysis pipeline.
 _Note : Entire list of necessary columns for analysis is in ‘Data_Organisation.md’._
-3. Dataframes have been concatenated across days/mice of interest using ‘concat_server_frames.py’ Note : Harry also has a version of this
+3. Dataframes have been concatenated across days/mice of interest using ‘concantenate_spatial_firing.py’ Note : Harry also has a version of this
-4. If necessary (i.e. if the data is needed), paired Open field recordings are sorted together with the virtual reality recordings and dataframes from paired open field recordings have also been concatenated across days/mice of interest using ‘concat_server_frames_of.py’
+4. If necessary (i.e. if the data is needed), paired Open field recordings are sorted together with the virtual reality recordings and dataframes from paired open field recordings
 5. _You now have a single dataframe per cohort of mice/per mouse with all the recordings days in it and you want to analyse the data further._

-PLEASE NOTE : This pipeline was generated specifically for the analysis and generation of figures for the Ramp manuscript.
-You may need to edit the pipeline for your own needs!!

-## Adding new analyses
-New analysis code should be added in a way that uses the data frames.
-If analyses require access to raw data, then a processing step should be used to add the required data to the data frames.
-Results of subsequent analyses should be added into these data frames as new columns.
-For instance, if we implement calculating the speed score of cells, this should be a new column in the data frame that contains information on clusters.

 ## How to contribute